Racing sports enthusiasts know they need to stay hydrated, but what does that mean, and what happens if they don’t?

 The best-known indicator of dehydration is thirst.
 As a general rule of thumb, you’re likely already dehydrated if you’re thirsty.
 Dry mouth, dry eyes, and even dry skin can also serve as signs.
 Be on the lookout for headaches and nausea!

 - Lack of motivation.

-- Increased heart rate to a normal running pace.
+- Increased heart rate to an average running pace.

 Also, excessive sweating and low sweating can indicate dehydration.
 Excess sweating is your body’s way of warning you that you are wasting energy and losing electrolytes that need to be replaced.

-A scant sweat is a bit more complicated than a sign.
-The absence of sweating under conditions where you would normally sweat, also known as hypohidrosis, often indicates heat exhaustion, which may be partially or totally caused by dehydration.
+A light sweat is a bit more complicated than a sign.
+The absence of sweating under conditions where you would typically sweat, also known as hypohidrosis, often indicates heat exhaustion, partially or caused by dehydration.

-Heat exhaustion refers to any type of mild heat-related illness.
-Nausea, vomiting, and weakness are all symptoms of heat exhaustion that occur when the body does not cool down through sweating.
+Heat exhaustion refers to any mild heat-related illness.
+Nausea, vomiting, and weakness are all symptoms of heat exhaustion when the body does not cool down through sweating.

 Extreme heat exhaustion is called heatstroke and indicates the total failure of your body to regulate its temperature.

 While dehydration is not always the cause of excessive sweating, it is likely a factor if you sweat little during a training session.